How To Lift Weights Properly

 Breathing is important to harnessing your own power and using proper form when weight lifting.
 Breathing properly during a movement takes conscious practice.
 A general rule of thumb is to always exhale on the exertion portion (the hardest part) of a compound movement.
 Inhale deeply prior to beginning of the movement and exhale forcefully as you exert effort on the concentric portion of the movement.
 Once you get this basic technique down, you can establish a consistent breathing rhythm throughout your lifts.
 Another good rule of thumb is to not hold your breath or mouth breathe.
 Taking nice deep breaths through the nose is good practice.

-However, if you’re engaging in heavy lifts, diaphragmatic breathing (holding your breath, and bracing your core) will properly support your lift.
-Again, this technique only applies to lifting heavy.
+However, if you’re engaging in heavy lifts, diaphragmatic breathing and practicing increasing intra-abdominal pressure through breath manipulation (holding your breath, and bracing your core) can properly support your lift.
+This technique really applies to lifting heavy loads and supporting the spine.
 Learn more on diaphragmatic breathing and bracing here.

 For isometric movements, keep the core engaged and take deep belly breaths throughout the movement.
 Breathe in through the nose and out through the mouth.